vx5/autocorrect-autocomplete/README.md

 There are 3 general sets of tests to run on my Bacon implementation -- JUnit tests, my personal system tests, and the TA system tests.

 To run the JUnit tests, I took advantage of maven's automatic test-running while building, so I simply used the terminal command "mvn package" while in my project's root directory.
+While I did not test every single method in every single class and interface, I tried to focus on the most important areas, such as database interaction, and the contents of the dijkstra package, which houses the core functionality of Dijkstra's shortest-path algorithm.

 To run my personal system tests, I adapt the terminal command to run the TA system tests to my own test suite's location.
 From the project's root directory, I run "./cs32-test ./tests/student/bacon/\*", which runs all of my personal system tests.
 Please note that one of my personal tests uses the large bacon.sqlite3 database, and will timeout.
 This is expected -- it must be run separately, using the command "./cs32-test ./tests/student/bacon/connect_no_name_actor_large_db.test -t 60".
 I use 60 as the time cutoff, because a TA told me it was the maximum time allowed for path requests when using the large database.